-Carbon tax payments should Komatsu accomplish
+Carbon tax payments should Komatsu accomplish its CO2 emissions reduction target for 2030

 Note: Figures are based on a trial calculation assuming that CO2 emissions in 2030 are half the level of 2010.

 Carbon tax payments are calculated by applying the carbon tax predictions for 2030 of the IEA's Announced Pledges Scenario (1.5°C scenario) to the respective CO2 emissions volumes.